-By 7 p.m. on November 21, hospital emergency rooms were dealing with a 50 percent rise in demand over the previous week, while the report said the Emergency Services Telecommunications Authority fielded more than 2,300 calls, an “unprecedented level of demand.”
+By 7 p.m. on November 21, hospital emergency rooms were dealing with a 50 percent rise in demand over the previous week.
+The report said the Emergency Services Telecommunications Authority fielded more than 2,300 calls, an “unprecedented level of demand.”
 Between 9 p.m. and midnight, ambulance calls were 147 percent above forecasted levels.

 Health officials at first had no idea what was causing this sudden spike in asthma attacks, and poor communication between hospitals meant each didn’t know that their experience was being shared at other facilities.

-In the end, nine people died and almost 10,000 people were taken to hospital in what the Inspector-General later would deem to be an epidemic of thunderstorm asthma that “was without international precedent.”
+In the end, nine people died and almost 10,000 people were taken to hospital.
+The Inspector-General later would call it an epidemic of thunderstorm asthma that “was without international precedent.”

 What is Thunderstorm Asthma?

 The event in Australia was widely reported on as a bizarre phenomenon.
-But to someone like Andrew Grundstein, a professor of geography at the University of Georgia whose research into climate and weather includes systems that produce outbreaks of thunderstorm asthma, the topic is all too familiar.
+But to someone like Andrew Grundstein, a professor of geography at the University of Georgia, the topic is all too familiar.
+His research into climate and weather includes systems that produce outbreaks of thunderstorm asthma.

 A normal rainfall often helps allergy sufferers, since it can reduce the amount of pollen in the air.
 But a thunderstorm is more violent, and can draw pollens into clouds where they will rupture in the high humidity.
-Grundstein says strong downdraft winds then can spread these tiny pollen fragments widely, and they can be inhaled deep into the respiratory system by sensitive individuals, possibly triggering an asthma attack.
+Grundstein says strong downdraft winds then can spread these tiny pollen fragments widely.
+People can inhale these fragments deep into the respiratory system, possibly triggering an asthma attack in sensitive individuals.